-- 1. Community Development Department staff reviews all HOME Program proposals for feasibility and according to how each can best address the County's affordable housing priorities identified in the County's Consolidated Plan and Action Plan. - After proposals are reviewed, the Office of Community Development makes its recommendations to the Jefferson County Commission based on program objectives. - 3.
+- 1. Community Development Department staff reviews all HOME Program proposals according to how each can best address the County's affordable housing priorities identified in the County's Consolidated Plan and Action Plan. - 2.
+After proposals are reviewed, the Office of Community & Economic Development makes its recommendations to the Jefferson County Commission based on program objectives. - 3.
 Upon approval, HOME affordable housing providers are informed as to the disposition of their proposal.
-Agreement/Contracts are prepared for execution by the County and HOME affordable housing providers approved for funding. - 4.
-Community Development staff monitor the contractual agreement through project completion and throughout the duration of applicable affordability periods or as required by HOME Program regulations. - 5.
-The County will undertake annual inspection of rental properties to determine upkeep and income compliance or as required by HOME Program regulations.
+Contracts are prepared for execution by the County and HOME affordable housing providers approved for funding. - 4.
+Community Development staff monitor the contractual agreement through project completion and throughout the duration of the applicable affordability period. - 5.
+The County will undertake inspections of rental properties every one to three years as required by HOME regulations to determine upkeep and income compliance. - 6.
+The County will do annual residency verification on home ownership properties as needed and required by HOME program regulations.